IKIM-Essen/ClusterDocs/meta/ROLLOUT_READINESS.md

 ## Completed in this round

-- Verified the final 15-video RCC handoff locally: the exact filename set, 107,968,919 total bytes, SHA-256 values, H.264 1280×720 video, stereo AAC audio, and durations match `config/media-manifest.yml`.
+- Verified the expanded 17-video RCC handoff locally: the exact filename set, 122,653,131 total bytes, SHA-256 values, H.264 1280×720 video, stereo AAC, and durations match `config/media-manifest.yml`.
 - Prepared the RCC documentation-vhost target and a fail-closed activation gate.
 Until DNS, TLS, MIME type, byte ranges, and full downloads pass, the generated site displays a release notice and emits no MP4 URL.